-The proposed regulations relating to bond premium provide that the final regulations generally will apply to bonds acquired on or after the date 60 days after the date final regulations are published in the Federal Register.
-However, if a holder makes the election to amortize bond premium for the taxable year containing the date 60 days after the date final regulations are published, the regulations apply to bonds held on or after the first day of that taxable year.
+The final regulations relating to bond premium are effective for bonds acquired on or after March 2, 1998.
+However, if a holder makes the election to amortize bond premium for the taxable year containing March 2, 1998, or any subsequent taxable year, the regulations apply to bonds held on or after the first day of the taxable year in which the election is made.

-The proposed regulations relating to bond issuance premium provide that the final regulations will apply to debt instruments issued on or after the date 60 days after the date final regulations are published in the Federal Register.
+The final regulations relating to bond issuance premium apply to debt instruments issued on or after March 2, 1998.

-The proposed regulations also would provide automatic consent for a taxpayer to change its method of accounting for premium in certain circumstances.
+The final regulations also provide automatic consent for a taxpayer to change its method of accounting for premium in certain circumstances.
 Because the change is made on a cut-off basis, no items of income or deduction are omitted or duplicated.
 Therefore, no adjustment under section 481 is allowed.